goldingn/versions/README.md

 install.packages('versions')
 ```

-You can also installed straight from GitHub using `devtools`:
+You can also install straight from GitHub using `devtools`:

 ```r
 devtools::install_github('goldingn/versions')